N0rthw1nd/Latin-Dvorak/README.md

 $ cd Latin-Dvorak
 $ makepkg -si
 ```
-**Windows**
+**Windows:**

 **NOTE:** _The source code is configured to install the layout under Italian Language, but you should be able to change this in the source code with MWLC._

-Install Microsoft Windows Layout Creator (MWLC) load the layout, build it as a package and install it (with the setup), then reboot your computer.
+Install Microsoft Windows Layout Creator (MWLC), load the layout, build it as a package and install it (with the setup), then reboot your computer.
 Now you can select it from the layout menu.

 **macOS:**
 ```